tripathijiii/tripathijiii/README.md

 -🌱 I’m currently learning ML and AI/

 -💬 Ask me about anything related ML and AI on the Edge.
+I most proably will be able to answer it or else "you are a good question"

 <!--
 **tripathijiii/tripathijiii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.